What you need to get started: Crochet

 As I said at the start when I learnt back in the mid 2000s I used the Happy Hooker book.
 It has a handy flap in the cover that opens out so you can see a reminder of how to do the stitches whilst you try to follow a pattern.
 It really worked for me and I found it easy to follow and learn.

-However nowadays, if you have easy access to a computer or tablet I would say You Tube is your friend, literally it is like having a friend sitting right beside you, showing you what to do.
-Obviously an actual crocheting friend to sit with you is the best way to learn but if you had one of them you probably wouldn't be here!
+However nowadays, if you have easy access to a computer or tablet I would say You Tube is your friend.
+It is literally like having a friend sitting right beside you, showing you what to do.
+Obviously an actual crocheting friend to sit with you is the best way to learn but if you had one of them you probably wouldn't be here reading this!
 My favourite tutorials on You Tube for learning the basics are from Bella Coco but of course there are loads to choose from.
-There is also a great basic stitch guide on Petals to Picots.
+There is also a great basic stitch guide with words and photo if that’s what you prefer on Petals to Picots that I’d highly recommend.

 The great thing about crochet is that there is only a couple of basic things to learn and everything is a variation of those basics.
 Once you have them down you can make anything - yes!
 I promise, you can!